atharvParlikar/universe-vault/Molecular Biology/definations/RNA.md

-Ribonucleic-Acid is genetic material having structure similar to DNA but with just one strand.
+Ribonucleic acid is a genetic material with a structure similar to DNA but with just one strand.

 ## Anatomy